darrendaz/project-home-grown/README.md

 A simple garden and plant tracking web application with RESTful routes.

+UPDATE [07/25/2019]: Now using Rails + JavaScript to render Gardens Index, Plants, and Comments

 ## Getting Started

 Clone the repository down to your local environment using `git clone <repo>`